Percolation transition for random forests in $d\geq 3$: Introduction

 \subsection{Background on non-linear sigma models and renormalisation}

 The low temperature renormalisation group analysis of non-linear sigma models with non-abelian continuous symmetry is a notorious problem that was famously considered by Balaban for the case of $O(n)$ symmetry, see~\cite{MR1670021,MR1669693} and references therein.
 Our comparatively simple analysis of the $\HH^{0|2}$ model, which is a non-linear sigma model with non-abelian continuous $OSp(1|2)$ symmetry, is made possible mainly by the fact that it does not suffer a large field problem because it has a fermionic representation.
-In addition to this, our approach to the $\HH^{0|2}$ model differs from Balaban's approach to the $O(n)$ model on a conceptual level, in that it is based on \emph{intrinsic} coordinates as opposed to \emph{extrinsic} ones.
-It is unclear to us how to implement an extrinsic approach in our situation of $OSp(1|2)$ symmetry.
+Our approach to the $\HH^{0|2}$ model differs from Balaban's approach to the $O(n)$ model on a conceptual level, in that it is based on \emph{intrinsic} coordinates as opposed to \emph{extrinsic} ones.
+In the extrinsic approach of Balaban the sphere $\bbS^{n-1}$ is embedded into $\R^n$ and the renormalised action evolves as a function of $\R^n$-valued fields, manifestly preserving $O(n)$ symmetry.
+The intrinsic approach we use, which is similar to the one taken in the physics literature (see \cite{MR1227790}), is based on local coordinates for the target space $\bbH^{0|2}$.
+The renormalised action does not have the $OSp(1|2)$ symmetry of the model, and Ward identities are used \emph{a posteriori} to enforce the essential constraints (relations between couplings) due to the symmetry.
+It is unclear to us how to implement an extrinsic approach in our situation of $OSp(1|2)$ symmetry, and more generally for noncompact symmetries.

 Somewhat remarkably, despite its simplicity, the $\HH^{0|2}$ model has all of the main features present in the non-abelian $O(n)$ models, including: absence of spontaneous symmetry breaking in 2d (proven in \cite{MR4218682}); mass generation in 2d (conjectured in~\cite{MR3622573}); and a spontaneous symmetry breaking phase transition with massless low temperature fluctuations in $d\geq 3$ (the main result of this work).

 The $\HH^{0|2}$ model is a member of the family of hyperbolic sigma models with target spaces $\HH^{n|2m}$, see~\cite{1912.05817} for a discussion of some aspects of this.
 By supersymmetric localisation the observables of the $\HH^{0|2}$ model considered in Theorem~\ref{thm:h02} are equivalent to the analogous ones of the non-linear sigma model with target $\HH^{2|4}$.
 While this relation does not play a role in this paper, it leads to a more direct representation of the continuous symmetry breaking observed here.
 In brief, in the $\HH^{2|4}$ model each vertex comes equipped with two real and four Grassmann fields.
 By expressing these fields in horospherical coordinates one of the real fields and the four Grassmann fields can be integrated out.
 The marginal distribution of the remaining real field, which is called the $t$-field, may be viewed as a `$\nabla\phi$' random surface model, albeit with a nonconvex and nonlocal Hamiltonian.
 By this we mean that the potential is invariant under the global translation $t_x\mapsto t_x +r$ for $r\in \R$.
 See~\cite{MR4218682} for more details, where this perspective was used to prove the absence of symmetry breaking in $d=2$.
 The full $\HH^{n|2m}$ family has been important for advancing our understanding of other aspects of these models~\cite{MR4218682,1912.05817}.
 Of particular note, we mention that the $\HH^{2|2}$ model has received substantial prior attention due to its exact connection to linearly reinforced random walks and its motivation from random matrix theory, see \cite{MR3420510,MR863830,MR1134935,MR2104878,MR2728731}.